boyko11/ML-Notes/ML.md

 	* the the teacher can provide some negative examples - which help the learner finalize what is relevant - try flipping each bit fro the bits you currently consider relevant - if the label doesn't change - the attribute is relevant
 	* Learner with constraint queries - in the worst case, you'd have to enumerate all possible hypos before finding the only one correct one -  for a k-bit string there are 2^k possible ones.
 The learner is linear in the |H|, but exponential in K
 	* Learner with mistake bounds
+	* The learner asks the question about X, but it also guesses the answer - the teacher informs the learner if the guess was correct
+	* The learner would have some bound on mistakes it could make until it figures out the correct hypo
+	* If the learner guesses wrong - it better learn a lot from that
+	* if it guess right - it doesn't have to learn too much from it
+	* even if the learner needs to explore 2^n hypos - it will never make more then k+1 mistakes - because it will learn if a certain bit matters from each mistake
+	* mistake bound - how many misclassifications can a learner make over na infinite run

-* Consistent Learner - learner consistent with the data - learned to produce the the training labels
+* Consistent Learner - learner consistent with the data - learned to produce the training labels
 * Version Space - all the hypotheses consistent with the training data(all the correct hypotheses with respect to the training data)
 * True error vs Training error
 	* Training error is the percentage misclassified from the training set